Light

 Clean Air Plant

-NASA lists Spider plants as excellent plants for cleaning the air of harmful chemicals.
+Does a spider plant clean the air plant: NASA lists a spider plant as an excellent plant for cleaning the air of harmful chemicals.

 Poisonous Plant Info